Bounded Solutions in Incompressible Hydrodynamics

-In fact, we may formally compute $\nabla \pi$ as a function of $u$ by taking the divergence of the first equation in \eqref{ieq:Euler} and solving the elliptic equation thus produced: we obtain
+In fact, we may formally compute $\nabla \pi$ as a function of $u$ by taking the divergence of the first equation in \eqref{ieq:c2Euler} and solving the elliptic equation thus produced: we obtain

 From the previous equation, we introduce the Leray projection operator